alessandrod/snuffy/README.md

 Snuffy is a simple command line tool to dump the data sent and received by programs that use OpenSSL.

+For background info see the blog post https://confused.ai/posts/intercepting-zoom-tls-encryption-bpf-uprobes.

 # Installation